microsoft/Windows-driver-samples/audio/sysvad/README.md

 ### Test the driver

 On the target computer, in a Command Prompt window, enter **devmgmt** to open Device Manager.
 In Device Manager, on the **View** menu, choose **Devices by type**.
-In the device tree, locate *Microsoft Virtual Audio Device (WDM) - Slate Sample*.
+In the device tree, locate *Microsoft Virtual Audio Device (WDM) - Tablet Audio Sample*.
 This is typically under the **Sound, video and game controllers** node.

 On the target computer, open Control Panel and navigate to **Hardware and Sound** \> **Manage audio devices**.
-In the Sound dialog box, select the speaker icon labeled as *Microsoft Virtual Audio Device (WDM) - Slate Sample*, then click **Set Default**, but do not click **OK**.
+In the Sound dialog box, select the speaker icon labeled as *Microsoft Virtual Audio Device (WDM) - Tablet Audio Sample*, then click **Set Default**, but do not click **OK**.
 This will keep the Sound dialog box open.

 Locate an MP3 or other audio file on the target computer and double-click to play it.
-Then in the Sound dialog box, verify that there is activity in the volume level indicator associated with the *Microsoft Virtual Audio Device (WDM) - Slate Sample* driver.
+Then in the Sound dialog box, verify that there is activity in the volume level indicator associated with the *Microsoft Virtual Audio Device (WDM) - Tablet Audio Sample* driver.